-In 2005, following the acquisition of Norwich Union International in Gibraltar, Mr. Montovio was appointed as European Underwriting and Reinsurance Manager as well as Chief Executive of the Broking subsidiary.
-He was responsible for the underwriting, broking and reinsurance for the company, managing three teams comprising of 11 individuals.
+Mr. Montovio joined Norwich Union International in 1996.
+In 2005 following the acquisition of Norwich Union International in Gibraltar, he was appointed as European Underwriting and Reinsurance Manager as well as Chief Executive of the Broking subsidiary, being responsible for the underwriting, broking and reinsurance for the company.